clover/codelab-remote-pay-cloud/README.md

 };
 ```

-Now, start a manually-entered sale, and enter the following card information when prompted:
+After connecting to the Clover device, check the POS's "Manual card entry?" checkbox, and then start a sale.
+On the Clover device, tap the "Type Card" button, and enter the following card information:

 ```
 PAN: 4005571702222222
 CVV: 123
-Expiration date: Anytime in the future
+Expiration date: Any date in the future
 ```

+After entering this card information, the Clover device will show a "Transaction Declined" message.
+Tap the "OK" button and you'll return to the Payment Method Selection screen.

+You've just learned that by default, the Clover device will restart the transaction on failure, giving the customer the opportunity to try a different card.

-After proceeding through the entire transaction lifecycle, `CloverConnectorListener#onSaleResponse` should trigger, and `alert` us that the payment has failed.
+Now tap the back arrow in the upper-left corner of the Payment Method Selection screen. `onSaleResponse` should trigger and `alert` us that the sale request was canceled.
 Nice!

 **Note:** Interchange fees may be higher for manually entered card transactions, compared to swipe/dip/tap.
 However, we strongly recommend implementing an option in your POS to allow your merchants to enter cards manually.
 Allowing your merchant to accept manually entered cards can serve as a backup in case the cardholder has a damaged mag stripe or EMV chip.